-This chakra deals with fear and survival.
-The greatest way to conquer your fears within this chakra is to come face-to-face with them.
+The most incredible way to conquer your fears within this chakra is to come face-to-face with them.

 Another great trick is to surround yourself with crystals that represent the vibrations of the survival chakra.

 2. The Svadhishthana or Sacral or Sexuality Chakra (Orange)

 It corresponds to the testes or the ovaries that produce the various sex hormones involved in the reproductive cycle.

-Using the following crystals can help heal this chakra, orange calcite (cleansing and activating), moonstone (balancing), leopard skin jasper (protecting) are crystals linked with this energy.
+Using the following crystals can help heal this chakra, orange calcite (cleansing and activating), moonstone (balancing), and leopard skin jasper (protecting) are crystals linked with this energy.

 Figure out what you need to be true to yourself and be more mindful of others.

 3. The Manipura or Solar Plex or Power Chakra (Yellow)

 It’s symbolized by a downward pointing triangle with ten petals, along with the colour yellow.

 Here are some crystals to power up this chakra; citrine (cleansing), sunstone (activating), and tiger’s eye (balancing and healing.)

-If you chose to meditate to open the power chakra, picture yourself making that decision or taking the intuitive you would like to accomplish.
+If you choose to meditate to open the power chakra, picture yourself making that decision or taking the intuitive you would like to accomplish.
 Imagine yourself speaking and acting with confidence.

 4. The Anahata or Heart or Love Chakra (Green)